Clara Petacci: Death

+Clara Petacci was arrested on 25 July 1943, at the fall of the Fascist regime.
+During this period, she maintained an intense correspondence with Mussolini and, despite the Duce's contrary opinion, kept all the letters.
+In one of these she asked that, at the Verona trial, Galeazzo Ciano be sentenced to death as a "traitor, cowardly, filthy, self-interested and false", thus expressing an extremely harsh position (also applicable to Edda Mussolini, "his worthy accomplice"), which was defined by the historian Emilio Gentile as showing "Nazi rigor".

-On 27 April 1945, Mussolini and Petacci were captured by partisans while traveling with a Luftwaffe convoy retreating to Germany.
-The German column included a number of Italian Social Republic members.
+On 27 April 1945, Mussolini and Petacci were captured at Dongo by a unit of the 52nd Garibaldi Brigade of partisans while travelling with a Luftwaffe convoy retreating to Germany.
+The German column included Italian Social Republic members.

 On 28 April, she and Mussolini were taken to Mezzegra and executed.
-One source alleges Petacci's execution was not planned and that she died throwing herself on Mussolini in a vain attempt to protect him from the bullets.
-On the following day, the bodies of Mussolini and Petacci were taken to Piazzale Loreto in Milan and hung upside down in front of a petrol station.
+One source alleges Petacci's execution was not planned and that she died by throwing herself on Mussolini in a vain attempt to protect him from the bullets.
+On the following day, the bodies of Mussolini and Petacci were taken to Piazzale Loreto in Milan and hung upside down by their feet from the canopy of the Esso petrol station in order to protect the bodies from further desecration by the crowd.

+The location to which they were taken was chosen as a symbolic act of revenge for the massacre of fifteen partisans and antifascists, executed in reprisal at that same site on 10 August 1944.
 The bodies were photographed as a crowd vented their rage upon them.
 On the same day, Clara's brother, Marcello Petacci, was also killed in Dongo by the partisans, along with fifteen other people complicit in Mussolini's escape.